Berries, Pins, & Copper Tees

 I don’t think automatic pin setting machines were common until the late 1970s.
 During the 1950s and 1960s when I revelled in the five-pin game, pin boys – if there were pin girls at the time, I don’t remember encountering them – were ubiquitous in bowling facilities.
 I became a pin boy and loved the job.
 We sat perched at the back of the lanes just as is depicted in this photo, ostensibly taken in 1951:

 I am not the boy in this photo and I have to wonder about its 1951-ness given the water bottle and the style of the boy’s shorts.
-Nonetheless, the venue seems authentic to my memory of the era.
+Nonetheless, the venue, the pins, and the alley all seem authentic to my memory of the era.
 The pins in this photo are five-pins complete with the rubber ring encircling the widest parr of the pins’ circumference.
 Note the triangles marking pin placements for either 5-pins or 10-pins.
 In the two facilities wherein I set pins, there was a barrier that extended from the ceiling such that the pin boys could not be seen, just like in this image of ten-pin games taking place:

 Customers could see our hands and arms when we were re-setting pins but otherwise we were not visible.

 I was paid 5 cents “a line” for the five-pin game and 10 cents a line for the 10-pin game.
-A “line” referred to the paper score sheet line corresponding to each player, like this sheet…
+A “line” referred to the 10-frames on the paper score sheet line corresponding to each player, like this sheet…

 Theoretcially, this sheet displays 9 lines, the scoring for 9 players or for multiple games for a smaller number of players.
 Each line contained 10 frames or 10 times each player bowled during one game.
 Each player’s score was pencilled into each frame and then tallied into a total at the end of each line.
 At the end of whatever number of games customers played, they would take their score sheet to the manager who would mark the alley number, time of the game/s, and the name of the pin boy/s.
 For making the most money, it was best to set pins in the evening or on weekends when most people had the time to bowl and to be assigned two alleys at the same time.
 Also, league play meant teams of 4 or 6 would play several games translating into more lines for us pin boys.
 In the image of the boy sitting behind the pins above, he is positioned to set pins for lanes to his left and to his right.